See Consumer for easy-to-read facts about Magnesium.

 *DV = Daily Value.
 DVs were developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
 The DV for magnesium is 400 mg for adults and children aged 4 and older.
 However, the FDA does not require food labels to list magnesium content unless a food has been fortified with this nutrient.
 Foods providing 20% or more of the DV are considered to be high sources of a nutrient.

-The U.S. Department of Agriculture’s (USDA’s) Nutrient Database Web site lists the nutrient content of many foods and provides a comprehensive list of foods containing magnesium.
+The U.S. Department of Agriculture’s (USDA’s) Nutrient Database Web site lists the nutrient content of many foods and provides comprehensive list of foods containing magnesium arranged by nutrient content and by food name.

 Magnesium supplements are available in a variety of forms, including magnesium oxide, citrate, and chloride [2,3].
 The Supplement Facts panel on a dietary supplement label declares the amount of elemental magnesium in the product, not the weight of the entire magnesium-containing compound.